-This kosher dairy free pumpkin pie is made without evaporated milk making it a perfect dessert for a dairy free Thanksgiving and year-round.
+This kosher dairy free pumpkin pie is made with coconut milk making it a perfect dessert for a dairy free Thanksgiving and year-round.
 This one bowl recipe couldn’t be easier and is more likely to come out picture perfect than most.

 I, like most, associate it with all things autumn and Thanksgiving.